Similar to nylon, econyl is a substance created entirely from garbage that has been recycled.

 History Of Econyl

-Nevertheless, the consumer demand for nylon continued unabated, and at some point, Aquafil, which was already an established synthetic textile producer in Italy, recognized the profit potential that all the nylon waste in the oceans posed.
+However, consumer demand for nylon persisted unabated, and at some point Aquafil, an established Italian manufacturer of synthetic textiles, realised the potential for profit that all the nylon waste in the oceans represented.

-This textile was originally produced by the American DuPont Corporation in the early 1920s, but it didn’t enter into high-volume production until the beginning of World War II that it was produced in large quantities.
+This fabric was first created by the American DuPont Corporation in the early 1920s, but it wasn't until the start of World War II that it was produced in large quantities.

 The Econyl Production Process

-It is then ready to be woven into consumer apparel.
+After then, it is prepared to be woven into consumer clothing.

-To make Econyl, waste products such as reclaimed fishing nets are first taken to pretreatment facilities where they are sorted and shredded into pieces small enough to be put through the Econyl process.
+Waste materials, such as recycled fishing nets, must first be transported to pretreatment facilities where they are processed and reduced in size to fit through the Econyl process.

-The shredded material is then moved to a regeneration plant where they are put into huge chemical reactors that, through a process of de and re-polymerization break down the components of the material and re-generate the polyamide 6.
+The material is then transported to a regeneration facility where it is placed into sizable chemical reactors that, through a process of de- and re-polymerization, break down the substance's components and produce polyamide 6 again.

-The final product is then processed into yarn.
+The finished item is subsequently turned into yarn.

-For every 10,000 tonnes of raw materials recycled into Econyl 70,000 barrels of crude oil are saved, and 57,000 tonnes of CO2 emissions are avoided compared to traditional production methods.
+In comparison to conventional production processes, 10,000 tonnes of raw materials recycled into Econyl save 70,000 barrels of crude oil and prevent 57,000 tonnes of CO2 emissions.

-It also has applications within the home, with companies such as Forbo Flooring and carpet concept using it in their production processes.
+It has uses in the house as well; businesses like Forbo Flooring and carpet idea use it in their manufacturing processes.

 Sustainability Of Econyl